-A Quick Look at Population Trends in Eastern OregonDecember 20, 2018
+A Quick Look at Population Trends in Eastern OregonFebruary 3, 2020

 The population increased over the year in four of Eastern Oregon’s eight counties.
-Baker, Harney, Malheur, and Umatilla saw growth.
-Grant, Morrow, Union, and Wallowa saw the scale tip the opposite direction.
-Growth was 0.2 percent for the region overall, which represents a slowdown from the previous over-the-year growth rate of 0.7 percent.
-Eastern Oregon’s over-the-year rate was far less than the state’s growth rate of 1.3 percent.
-The five-year trend (2013 to 2018) for growth was 2.7 percent in Eastern Oregon.
-This also represents a slowdown from the previous five-year trend (2012 to 2017) of 3.2 percent.
-The state’s five-year-trend (7.0%) represents an increase of 0.4 percentage point over Oregon’s previous five-year trend.
+Baker, Malheur, Morrow, and Umatilla saw growth.
+Grant, Harney, Union, and Wallowa saw the scale tip the opposite direction.
+Growth was 0.6 percent for the region overall, which represents an increase from the previous year’s over-the-year growth rate of 0.2 percent.
+Eastern Oregon’s over-the-year rate was more than half the state’s growth rate of 1.0 percent.
+The five-year trend (2014 to 2019) for growth was 3.0 percent in Eastern Oregon, which represents an increase from the previous five-year trend (2013 to 2018) of 2.7 percent.
+The state’s five-year trend was nearly unchanged at 6.9 percent.